 The relationships that a platform has with counterparties are also important.
 For example it should be clear how they organise and connect with their network of transfer agents.

-, however, it is key to ensure that the platform offers the type of services that are needed.
+Last but not least, however, it is key to ensure that the platform offers the type of services that are needed.
 Does it cover all the bases in terms of extra value-add services like dedicated reporting, revenue sharing or analytical services?

 If a buyer considers all of these different elements when selecting a platform it will help ensure that they can pick the right provider for their needs.